OPENING TIMES MONDAY-WEDNESDAY-FRIDAY 9.30am – 1pm

 Hiring the Guildhall

 The Council Chamber is available to hire for meetings or private functions.
-Please contact The Clerk to the Council on 01255 507211 Option 3 for further information.
+Please contact The Team on 01255 507211 for further information.